Topics

 Another Indian Sufi, Syed Ghauth Ali Shah (1804-1880) wrote in his hook Taleem Ghauthia, “One of the conditions of Muraqaba is that the person’s attention always remains at his heart.
 He is always immersed in the state of his heart.
 The second condition is to keep his focus on the one of the Divine Names or any verse of the Quran (Koran).
 The focus should be increased to a point where the person himself becomes the meaning and becomes unaware of self.
 Keep in mind that Muraqaba is based on the state of the heart.
 When the heart is attentive to God or anything other than God then all internal organs follow its command, because they are all obedient to the heart.
 The final stage of the Muraqaba is when the person is so immersed in imagining the Beloved that he becomes totally unaware of all else.”

-The prophet Muhammad once said, "Pray to God as though you are watching Him.
-And if you could not do that, imagine that He is watching you."
+The Prophet Muhammad (PBUH) once said, “Pray to God as though you are watching Him.
+And if you could not do that, imagine that He is watching you.”
 In this saying of the Prophet (hadith) the first station is observation while the second is Muraqaba.

-Imam Ghazali (ad.1150) in his book chemiya e saadat wrote:
+Imam Ghazali (d.1150) in his book chemia saadat wrote:

 Abraham

-"And We let Abraham observed the creatures of the skies and earth so that he could become the man of absolute faith.
+“And We let Abraham observe the creatures of the skies and earth so that he could become the man of absolute faith.
 And when the darkness of the night prevailed, he saw a star.
 Said he, this is my Lord.
-So when it fell said he, I do not love those who go down.
+So when it fell said he, I do not love those who go down.”

 [Sura Inaam]